ULB-Darmstadt/shacl-form/README.md

 ## Features

+### Validation

+In edit mode, `<shacl-form>` validates the constructed data graph using the library [rdf-validate-shacl](https://github.com/zazuko/rdf-validate-shacl) and displays validation results as icons next to the respective form fields.

 ### Data graph binding

 `<shacl-form>` requires only a shapes graph as input via the attribute `data-shapes` (or `data-shapes-url`) to generate an empty form and create new RDF data from the form input fields.
 Using the attributes `data-values` (or `data-values-url`) and `data-value-subject`, you can also bind an existing data graph to the form.
 The given data graph is then used to fill the form input fields.